 - if the warrant is not produced after an adjournment to allow time for it to be produced, order the person be released; or

 While the majority of extradition proceedings result in the suspect being returned to the other state for the hearing of a charge, it is often useful for the suspect to be legally represented at the extradition hearing.
-An opposing party’s questioning of a witness in a court case.
-Questioning of your own side’s witness is called examination in chief. of police officers involved may uncover vital information as to the strength of the police case, thus enabling more adequate (1) A defendant’s response to the legal claims made against them in court by a prosecutor or plaintiff.
-(2) A lawful excuse for conduct: for example, causing minor injuries to someone while saving them from certain death.
-(3) ‘The defence’ is also a way of referring to the defendant and their legal team. preparation.
+Cross-examination of police officers involved may uncover vital information as to the strength of the police case, thus enabling more adequate defence preparation.
 A transcript of those proceedings could be useful at a later time.

 Method of arrest

 Arrest or ‘apprehension’ involves the actual seizure or touching of a person’s body with a view to detaining them.
 Actual capture is not essential.
 If there is no touching of the person’s body, then there is no arrest, unless the person submits and goes with the arresting officer.
 This applies, even when the words of arrest are pronounced.

 The person arrested must be informed of the substance of the charge (even if only in general terms).
 This rule is designed to help people arrested to clear themselves, if desired, by giving an explanation at the earliest opportunity.